Search

 Check-in, security, and passport control at Frankfurt Airport

-Terminal 1 comprises areas A, B, C, and Z, while Terminal 2 comprises areas D and E. Each area sign is colour-coded, and identifying the one you want will make it easier to find as you navigate through the airport.
+Terminal 1 comprises areas A, B, C, and Z, while Terminal 3 comprises areas G, H, and J. Each area sign is colour-coded, and identifying the one you want will make it easier to find as you navigate through the airport.

 To be honest, it gives a poor first impression.
 While the analogue departure boards are mesmerising in their own unique way, they’re not very intuitive, and general signposting to check-in desks and security is inconsistent (especially from train to terminals).

 Check-in and bag drop are all about preparation and patience.
 Queues for different airlines regularly grow so long that they actually intersect.
 Expect stressed families, lots of clock-watching, and general travel chaos.
-Frankfurt Airport advises arriving two to 2.5 hours before departure (and up to three hours if you need baggage inspection), especially during peak season.
+Frankfurt Airport advises arriving 2–2.5 hours before departure (and up to three hours if you need baggage inspection), especially during peak season.

 As you can also expect to queue at passport control and security, it’s wise to come prepared.
 Bring snacks and drinks, as cafés are expensive.
 If you’re travelling with kids, have plenty of things ready to entertain them.